NaderOsama/sign-arabic-languagee---flutter/README.md

-# signarabiclanguagee
+# Sign Languagee

-A new Flutter project.

-## Getting Started
+## Using Flutter is used to develop cross-platform applications for Android, iOS
-Arabic Sign Language,
+Sign Language,
 AOU Graduation project
 2022 – 2023
 This project aims to help people with (hearing/speaking)